 The Print Study Room is located on the lower level of the Museum of Art by the Electronic Gallery around the corner from the restrooms and glass display case.
 Individuals should check backpacks at the front desk of the Museum on the main floor, as they are not allowed inside the Print Study Room.
 Pencils may be brought into the Print Study Room.

 One of the greatest artists of the Renaissance, Albrecht Dürer (1471-1528) refined the woodcut medium.
 The son of a goldsmith, Durer mastered traditional techniques to produce innovative compositions that reflect the era of Reformation and redefined the art of northern Europe.

-Fifteen prints by the celebrated seventeenth-century master Rembrandt will be on display at the BYU Museum of Art.
+Prints by the celebrated seventeenth-century master Rembrandt will be on display in the Print Study Room.
 Few artists captured the emotion and psychology of his subjects as Rembrandt van Rijn (1606-1669).
 One of the great religious artists in western history, Rembrandt used the distinct techniques of the etching medium to bring new relevance and accessibility to revered sacred themes as well as the images of daily life.

-Click here for image list of Rembrandt prints.
+Click here for image list of Dürer and Rembrandt prints.

 Picasso, Warhol, and other Modernist Prints